CS 141 Lab 0 -- Installing Ruby

 - Press F6 to start up the Ruby simulator.
 If everything has gone right, you should see

-the starting situation for task1_1 on the left, the program to accomplish that task on the
+the starting situation for task1_1 on the left, the program that will try to accomplish that task on the

 right, and the status windows down below

-- press Start, then Step repeatedly to watch Ruby collect the coin and take it home (look in
+- When the simulator comes up, press Start, then Step repeatedly to watch Ruby collect the coin and take it home (look in

 the status window after each step to see the values updated)